 And you may be lucky to find your spouse recognizes that.
 That co-parenting is about the children and you are only there to facilitate the growth and development.
 In a posting, a woman discusses how a year after her divorce went into effect, she and her former husband, discarded their custody agreement.

-Instead of focusing on whose night was whose, and who was obligated to buy their daughter insurance, and which holiday went to which parent, they let go.
-Instead of control, the actually looked at the “best interests of their child” in their decision-making process.
+Instead of focusing on whose night was whose, and who was obligated to buy their daughter's insurance, and which holiday went to which parent, they let go.
+Instead of control, they actually looked at the “best interests of their child” in their decision-making process.